amritpandey23/Mocha-Tutorial/README.md

 # Testing with Mocha ☕️

 ## 🤷‍ How to use this repo
 1. Fork it
-2. Clone it
+2. Clone it from your fork or:
 ```
 git clone https://github.com/ap4gh/testing_with_mocha.git
 ```